stuhlmueller/cosh/README.md

 # Cosh

-Cosh is an experimental Church implementation that uses dynamic programming based on continuation hashing.
+Cosh is an experimental Church implementation that uses dynamic programming based on hashing factored continuations.

 ## Installation